 (Pew Research Center)

-20. Sexual harassment in schools statistics show that around 58% of the 7th-12th graders in America experience some type of sexual harassment at school every year.
+20. Sexual harassment in schools statistics show that around 58% of the 7th-12th graders in America experience sexual harassment at school every year.

 (Aljazeera America; BJS)

-The annual school crime report from the Department of Justice answers the question of how many assaults happen a year in the US public high schools.
+The Department of Justice’s annual school crime report answers how many assaults happen a year in the US public high schools.

 21. Sexual minority students are more likely to be victims of sexual harassment, statistics on college behavior reveal.

 A 2015 research paper shows that college students of non-heterosexual orientations are more likely to be sexually harassed during college.
 The overall ratio of students reporting this type of misconduct for non-heterosexual and heterosexual orientations were 65.5% vs. 45.4%.

 Students who were declared as transgender, genderqueer, and other non-binary genders were more likely to be sexually assaulted (21%) than others (18% of women and 4% of men).
 What’s more, these students are more likely to report a stranger as a perpetrator rather than a friend or an intimate partner, as per dating violence statistics.

 22. Sexual harassment stats reveal that 57% of women aged 18-34 were sexually harassed online with unsolicited sexually explicit content.

 Despite the efforts employed to stop this practice, sexual harassment is still very frequent online, and this is also confirmed by the recent dating app statistics.